 40. Will I have to do anything aboard the yacht?

-As you are the crew of the yacht, it would be nice if you take part in the day to day chores on the yacht such as food preparation and keeping the yacht tidy – what do you think this is – a holiday?
+As you are the crew of the yacht, we hope that you take part in the day to day chores on the yacht such as food preparation and keeping the yacht tidy – what do you think this is – a holiday?!

 41. I dont want to leave, but what time do I have to leave the yacht on my last day?

 This is the sad part of the holiday; we ask that if you dont have early flights to catch, that you leave the yacht by 9am.
-Its sad to see you go, but we need to make the yachts ready for our next set of guests and want them to arrive to a clean and ready for sailing yacht as you did.
+Its sad to see you go, but we need to make the yachts ready for our next set of guests and want them to arrive as you did, to a clean and ready for sailing yacht.

 42. I want to sail with you again but bring some different friends, will I get a discount?

 Yes.
-When we receive a firm booking and deposit from your friends, we will give you 10% off the sailing portion of your holiday.
+When we receive a firm booking and deposit from your friends, we will give you 10% off the Learn to Sail portion of your holiday.
 The discount will be deducted from your balance payment.